webability/WAJAF/readme.txt

 - Renamed walk MP3s
 - wajaf->position now have right and bottom parameters optional in wajaf.lib
 - _4glnode.propagate modified to not call start or stop events when the node is not in expected state
+- 4gl.css modified in speraratorcontainer to use default sizer
+- Added widgetContainer, modified to work on v2

 V2, build 3 - 2012-08-04:
 - Corrected a bug in groupContainer to display correctly the form context when changing the mode